7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 The CD-60S features a solid spruce top, mahogany back and sides, and a mahogany neck with a walnut fretboard.
 This tonewood combination will offer up a very balanced sound for a bit of a jack-of-all-trades kind of vibe – it’ll be happy playing any genre of music.

-Plus you’ve got that famous name on the headstock, ensuring that the guitar will hold its value over time.
+Plus, you’ve got that famous name on the headstock, ensuring that the guitar will hold its value over time.

-The only downside of the Fender when compared to the cheaper Donner above is the lack of any additional accessories.
+The only downside of the Fender, when compared to the cheaper Donner above, is the lack of any additional accessories.
 So you will at minimum require to source a tuner and potentially some picks yourself.
 Again, not a huge issue as you can pick up both of those items for less than $10 in the accessories section of this guide series!

 It is also slightly disappointing that a protective gig bag is not included.